 Panoramic View of Lourdas, Kefalonia

-This site exists to make it easy to travel independently to the resort village of Lourdata, in the area of Lourdas, on the Greek island of Kefalonia and stay in high-quality studios and apartments at reasonable cost.
+This site exists to make it easy to travel independently to the resort village of Lourdata, in the area of Lourdas, on the Greek island of Kefalonia and stay in high-quality accommodation (villas, studios and apartments) at reasonable cost.
 It is also to repay, in some small way, the people of Lourdata for the generosity and kindness they have shown over many years.

 Lourdata is the village at the centre of the area known as Lourdas on the Greek island of Kefalonia. (or Kefallonia, Kefallinia, Cephalonia, Cefalonia) - even the Greeks can not agree how to spell the name!